herbsleb-group/hackathon-planning-kit/_pages/timeline.md

         background: #000;
     }
 </style>
-<p style="text-align: justify;">Below is the entire hackathon event planning timeline in three phases: pre-hack, hackathon event, and post-hack.
-For each phase, tasks required to perform are listed.
-This timeline and tasks are generic and hence organizers can use it to plan for their hackathons of any goals.</p>
+<p style="text-align: justify;">Below is the entire hackathon event planning timeline which is divided into three phases: pre-hack, hackathon event, and post-hack.
+For each phase, the tasks required to perform are listed.
+This timeline and tasks are generic and that organizers can use it in the planning of their hackathons of any goals.</p>

 <div>
 <table style="width: 100%;">